 No matter how you slice it, the Fusion Energi will be a few thousand dollars more than the top-of-the-line gas-powered Fusion.

 Before the discounts, the Fusion Energi is priced within five dollars of the Chevrolet Volt.
 But it’s the after-discount price that makes the Volt seem like a bargain.
 For example, if you factor in the Volt's $7,500 federal tax credit thanks to its larger battery pack, and can be bought for an effective price of less than $27,000.
 The Hyundai Sonata Plug-in Hybrid starts $1,500 higher, at $35,400, while the Prius Plug-in Hybrid starts out cheaper then these other plug-in hybrids, but only qualifies for a $2,500 tax credit.

 Of course, the Fusion Energi has a fifth seat—whereas the Volt is a four-seater.
 Plug-in buyers might also consider the relative cost and benefits of the Fusion Energi versus the slightly cheaper Ford C-Max Energi, a five-seat plug-in hybrid that's smaller than the Fusion Energi.

-As of February 2014, Ford's website indicates that a 24-month lease of the Fusion Energi is available four $293 a month, with about $4,500 due at signing.
+As of July 2014, Ford's website indicates that a 24-month lease of the Fusion Energi is available four $288 a month, with $4,486 due at signing.

 Comparisons to Similar Cars

-To summarize the main points of comparison between the Fusion Energi plug-in hybrid, its style is perhaps the key differentiator from models such as the Chevy Volt, Toyota Prius Plug-in Hybrid, and the Ford C-Max wagon-like car.
+To summarize the main points of comparison between the Fusion Energi plug-in hybrid, its style is perhaps the biggest difference from models such as the Chevy Volt, Toyota Prius Plug-in Hybrid, and the Ford C-Max wagon-like car.
 If you are in the market for an affordable athletic well-designed midsize sedan, the only car that really compares is the Hyundai Sonata Plug-in Hybrid.
 The Sonata has a higher price tag, but it also boasts eight more miles of all-electric range on a full charge, slightly better efficiency, and a federal tax credit more than $9,00 higher than the Energi.

 Yet, if you can live with four seats rather than five, and you want to push the envelope of all-electric driving in a plug-in hybrid, then the Chevy Volt is much more electric—so it might be your car.
 Similarly, if cargo space is a premium, and you are less inclined to care about how often the car shifts from electric to gas—focusing instead on overall efficiency–than the Prius with plug (and hatchback) might be the best choice.